enoklearn/engineering/exercises/automated-testing/red-green-refactor.md

 - What does "make it work, make it right, make it fast" mean to you?
 - What is the difference between test coverage and test quality?
-- How might TDD (test driven development) improve your productivity?
+- How might TDD (test-driven development) improve your productivity?

 ## Reflection